Cryptis/write-ups/ECW Qualifications/crypto/PrimeTime/README.md

 ## The challenge

-We're given a what we believe to be an RSA public key.
-After pasting the key in a file, we try to view its contents usin OpenSSL:
+We're given what we believe to be an RSA public key.
+After pasting the key in a file, we try to view its contents using OpenSSL:

 ```shell
 $ openssl rsa -pubin -in publickey.pem -text